xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 [Week 4](#week-4)| [Week 3](#week-3) | [Week 2](#week-2)| [Week 1](#week-1) |

+Nobody can gainsay his claims.
+She had a shrill high-pitched voice.
+Her voice was shrill and penetrating.

+precept. vv
+impotence.
+The sediment settled and the water was clear.
+Many organisms that die in the sea are soon buried by sediment.

 She felt like an interloper in her own family.
 Biden uses extraordinary executive **prerogative** as a shield against revenge by his incoming successor. -